-Getting started
+Getting Started

 Assembly manual

-Assembly manual is located in Github repository.
+The assembly manual is located in the PAROL6 GitHub repository.

-After you have built the robot follow these steps to get it up and running!
+After you have built the robot, follow these steps to get it up and running.

 How to follow this guide